Teeth Whitening FAQ’s

 One additional point that you may face:

 Zoom adds a chemical to their gel called Amorphous Calcium Phosphate (ACP) which is a proven desensitizing agent.
-Some dentists may ask you about this chemical and if we use it in our gel too.
-WE do not use it, and the reason is the chemical, in our own testing, acts as barrier to the gel penetrating deep into the teeth.
-Unlike Fluoride, ACP gets in the way of the peroxide as it travels deep into the dentin to oxidize those difficult stains.
-Instead of treating the sensitivity this way and reducing the results, we use fluoride- also a proven desensitizing agent- and insist on making the treatment time as short as possible through better, safer, light- acceleration and shorter patient prep time and chair time.
+We do not use it, and the reason is that it can act as barrier to the gel penetrating deep into the teeth.
+Instead of treating the sensitivity this way and reducing the results, we use fluoride, also a proven de-sensitizing agent and insist on making the treatment time as short as possible through better, safer, light-acceleration and shorter patient prep time and chair time.
 This is the best way to make sure the patient sees the best results with little or no sensitivity.